-The remuneration policy is consistent across the Legal & General Group and is designed to reward, motivate and retain high performers in line with the risk appetite of the Group.
+The remuneration policy is consistent across the L&G Group and is designed to reward, motivate and retain high performers in line with the risk appetite of the Group.
 The Group Remuneration Committee is responsible for determining and approving the framework of the remuneration policy for the Group and its subsidiaries.
 Details can be found in the Directors' Report on Remuneration in the Legal & General Group Plc Annual Report and Accounts.

 The Company itself does not have any direct employees.
-Staff members supporting the Company are employed and paid by either the parent company, Legal & General Investment Management (Holdings) Limited, or by an affiliate, Legal & General Resources Limited.
+Staff members, including executive directors, supporting the Company are employed and paid by either the parent company, Legal & General Investment Management (Holdings) Limited, or by another L&G Group subsidiary, Legal & General Resources Limited.
 The Company is recharged a portion of the costs incurred.

-No fees are paid by the Company to the directors.
-As above, directors are not employees of the Company and the cost of their services to the Company are reflected in a management charge levied by the parent.
+Fees are payable by the Company to the non-executive directors.
+As above, this is managed by the parent company and the cost of their services to the Company is reflected in a management charge levied by the parent.